 Every student knows that during the lecture you should make notes.
 But most of the time we don’t know how to do it correctly.
 Making notes is not just writing down every word or verbal shorthand.
 It is an integral part of studying process when you have to assimilate the lecture’s material quickly and write down the key ideas with the more convenient way for you.
-When you get ready for lecture, think of the best way to get as much information as possible.
+When you get ready for lecture, think of the best way to get as much information as possible for your research.
 In this article we will tell you how improve your note taking and give some tips how to organize it.

 - Get ready for the lecture

 - Read all the material for the lecture and do some exercises.
 Teachers give you tasks not in vain.
 Look through all the material, because during the lecture it will be given with more details.
 If you get to know about the topic in general, it will be much easier for you to concentrate on the main ideas and points during the class.
 Also revise some notes from the previous lecture - it will refresh your memory.